mohayonao/mml-emitter/README.md

 var sequencer = new wamml.Sequencer(audioContext, track0, track1);

-sequencer.tempo = 120; // shared directive with oter tracks
+sequencer.tempo = 120; // shared directive for all tracks
 sequencer.getTrack(0).on("note", noteOnFunction0);
 sequencer.getTrack(1).on("note", noteOnFunction1);